SeldonIO/MLServer/docs/user-guide/content-type.md

 To illustrate the above, we can think of a Scikit-Learn pipeline, which takes in a Pandas DataFrame and returns a NumPy Array.
-Without the use of **content types**, the V2 payload itself would probably lack information about how should this payload be treated by MLServer.
-Likewise, the Scikit-Learn pipeline wouldn't know how to treat a raw V2 payload.
+Without the use of **content types**, the V2 payload itself would probably lack information about how this payload should be treated by MLServer Likewise, the Scikit-Learn pipeline wouldn't know how to treat a raw V2 payload.
 In this scenario, the use of content types allows us to specify information on